A successful data management and BI strategy must answer some key questions, such as:

 From erroneous data received from online forms to lack of integration between data sources and ambiguous nature of data itself, there are a number of factors that impact the quality of incoming data streams, thereby diminishing the value businesses can extract from its data assets.

 ETL is a key data management process that helps enterprises ensure that only clean and consistent data makes it to their data warehouse and BI tools.
-Here are some of the ways businesses can use ETL to enhance data quality:
+Here are some of the ways businesses can use ETL architecture to enhance data quality:

 - Data profiling and standardization